OmninfinityX/DAQ-Technical-Assessment/brainstorming.md

 Add a loading screen?
 That seamlessly transitions to the main screen?

-Show the temp of other elements that heat up, i.e. brake rotors, DC motors, tire
+Show the temp of other elements that heat up, i.e. brake rotors, brake fluid, DC motors, tire

 Could even have a heat map of the battery if we had multiple sensors/ir camera as sensors